General information to authors

 5. When the manuscript has been revised it will be accepted for publication, or passed for re-reviewing to reviewers for asking their opinion on the acceptability of the paper for publication.

-6. After receiving the re-review(s) the Editorial board of the journal will make the final decision on the acceptability of the article for publication.
+6. After receiving the re-review(s) the editor-in-chief and the editors of the journal will make the final decision on the acceptability of the article for publication.

 Instructions to Authors